New research project

 Cognition for communication

 The drive to communicate is fundamental.
-In everyday life, many of us take speech communication for granted, but in some situations, we actually need to think to make communication work.
+In everyday life, many of us take speech communication for granted, but in some situations, we actually need to think to make it work.
 This is where my research comes in: I study the role of cognition in communication.

 A number of factors can contribute to adverse conditions for communication.
 These can be classified as external factors such as background noise, reverberation and listening to a non-native speaker.
 However there are also internal factors that may hinder communication.
 These include having a hearing impairment, being a non-native language user or quite simply dual tasking.
 My research has contributed to establishing that for individuals with hearing impairment, individual differences in cognitive skills, including working memory capacity, are related to success in speech communication.
 This applies even when background noise levels are so low that they have a negligible effect on the ability to actually hear speech.